nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Contributing

 We use the [feature branch git workflow][workflow].
-When working on a task please remember to assign the relavant issue to yourself [on the issue tracker][issues] and branch off from `master`.
+When working on a task please remember to assign the relevant issue to yourself [on the issue tracker][issues] and branch off from `master`.
 When the task is complete remember to push the branch to GitHub and [create a new pull request][pr] so that the integrator can review the code.
 For large features that impact multiple parts of the code it is best to open a new issue on issue tracker so that the design of the code can be discussed first.

 [Test driven development][tdd] is encouraged but not required.
 All incoming code should have 100% accompanying tests if possible - Coveralls will fail any incoming pull request which causes coverage to fall.